ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 # Objective

-Demonstrate a Virtual Server configuration job template for Red Hat Ansible Tower.
+Demonstrate a BIG-IP Virtual Server configuration job template for Red Hat Ansible Tower.
 This job template will create a virtual server, a pool, and add two web servers to the pool .

-To run an Ansible Playbook in Ansible Tower we need to create a **Job Template**.
+To run an Ansible Playbook in Ansible Tower, we need to create a **Job Template**.
 A **Job Template** requires:
  - A **Credential** to login to devices.
  - An **Inventory** to run the job against
  - A **Project** which contains Ansible Playbooks